 Asbestos wasn’t the only dangerous substance that brave U.S. veterans were exposed to.

 The water was contaminated with cancer-causing chemicals, most notably TCE (trichloroethylene) and PCE (perchloroethylene).

-Contaminated water at Camp Lejeune has been linked to multiple types of cancers and other health issues, including:
+Contaminated water at Camp Lejeune has been linked to many kinds of health issues, including:

 - Birth defects

 - Esophageal cancer

 - Liver cancer